VirtusLab/jenkins-operator/README.md

 # Jenkins Operator

+## What's Jenkins Operator?

-Kubernetes native Jenkins operator which manages Jenkins on Kubernetes.
+Jenkins operator it's a Kubernetes native operator which fully manages Jenkins on Kubernetes.
 It was built with immutability and declarative configuration as code in mind.

 It provides out of the box:
-- preconfigured Kubernetes plugin
+- integration with Kubernetes
-- Seed Jobs and DSL Pipelines as code
+- pipelines as code
-- integration with Configuration as Code plugin
+- extensibility via groovy scripts or configuration as code plugin
-- secure and hardened Jenkins instance
-- basic authentication with username and password
+- security and hardening

+## Problem statement and goals

 The main reason why we decided to write the **jenkins-operator** is the fact that we faced a lot of problems with standard Jenkins deployment.
-Also, we heavily use Jenkins on large production Kubernetes clusters in a multi-tenant environment.
+We want to make Jenkins more robust, suitable for dynamic and multi-tenant environments.

 Some of the problems we want to solve:
-- volumes handling (AWS EBS volume attach/detach issue)
+- volumes handling (AWS EBS volume attach/detach issue when using PVC)
 - installing plugins with incompatible versions or security vulnerabilities
-- declarative configuration as code
+- better configuration as code
 - lack of end to end tests
-- make Jenkins more suitable for dynamic environment and handle graceful shutdown properly
+- handle graceful shutdown properly
 - security and hardening out of the box
 - orphaned jobs with no jnlp connection
 - make errors more visible for end users